xraypy/xraylarch/doc/devel/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Plugins are meant to be long-lived and reused, and so are not expected to
 be placed in the current working directory.
-There are two locations that
-are searched for plugins -- one in the user's Larch Plugin folder (
+Plugins are located in the the
-$HOME/.larch/plugins/ on Unix or Mac OS X or
+installed Larch Plugin folder ( $HOME/.larch/plugins/ on Unix or Mac OS X
-C:\\Users\\USERNAME\\larch\\plugins on Windows), the other in the Larch
+or C:\\Users\\USERNAME\\larch\\plugins on Windows).
-system folder (typically /usr/local/share/larch/plugins or C:\\Program
-Files\\larch\\plugins).

 Plugins in the user's Larch Plugin folder can be added into the current
 Larch session with the :func:`add_plugin` function.